About Us

 Meet Emily Toth, Our PETA Kids and TeachKind Social Media Coordinator

 Hi there!
-My name is Emily Toth, and I’m the TeachKind and PETA Kids social media assistant.
+My name is Emily Toth, and I’m the PETA Kids and TeachKind Social Media Coordinator.
 I work remotely from Cleveland.
 Growing up, I was extremely passionate about animals and was always looking for ways to be around them.
 As a child, it was my dream to work in animal advocacy, but I didn’t know how to make that dream come true.
 In college, I studied community health education and decided to pursue a career as a health educator at a local health department.
 In this role, I had the opportunity to educate young people of all ages on a variety of health topics.
 Although I loved education and making a difference in the lives of children, I knew something was missing.

 Read More